temetvince/FNA-VSCode-Template/README.md

 That's it!
 Now you're ready to build and run the base project.
 When developing raw content (files not processed by the Pipeline tool) should be placed in the `Content` folder and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.

-If you want to see the output of `Debug.*` calls in the VS Code Debug Console, you have to install a listener by adding this somewhere in your code (Game1 is a good spot): `System.Diagnostics.Debug.Listeners.Add(new System.Diagnostics.TextWriterTraceListener(System.Console.Out));`
+If you want to see the output of `Debug.*` calls in the VS Code Debug Console, you have to install a listener by adding this somewhere in your code (Game1 by default has one for you): `System.Diagnostics.Debug.Listeners.Add(new System.Diagnostics.TextWriterTraceListener(System.Console.Out));`

 ## Build Tasks ##